Perceptual Quality Assessment of Virtual Reality Videos in the Wild: Introduction

-\firstsection{Introduction}
+\section{Introduction}

-As virtual reality (VR) acquisition and display systems become widely accessible, people are getting used to capture, edit, and interact with VR content, which is evidenced by the accelerated proliferation of 360\degree~videos\footnote{In this paper, we use the terms ``360\degree'', ``omnidirectional'', ``spherical'', and ``panoramic'', interchangeably.} uploaded to popular video sharing and social media platforms (\eg, Bilibili and Youtube).
-A practical issue arising from user-generated 360\degree~videos is that they are often born with complex visual artifacts (\ie, the so-called \textit{authentic} distortions) due to scene complexity, lens imperfection, sensor limitation, non-professional shooting, and stitching inaccuracy.
+\fontdimen2\font=0.5ex \IEEEPARstart{A}{s} virtual reality (VR) acquisition and display systems become widely accessible, people are getting used to capturing, editing, and interacting with VR content, which is evidenced by the accelerated proliferation of panoramic~videos\footnote{In this paper, we use the terms ``panoramic'', ``VR'', ``360\degree'', ``omnidirectional'', and ``spherical'', interchangeably.} uploaded to popular video sharing and social media platforms (\eg, Bilibili and YouTube).
+A practical issue arising from panoramic videos in the wild is that they are often born with complex visual artifacts (\ie, the so-called \textit{authentic} distortions) due to scene complexity, lens imperfection, sensor limitation, non-professional shooting, and stitching inaccuracy.
 The acquired videos may subsequently undergo several stages of processing, including compression, editing, transmission, and transcoding, leading to additional video impairments~\cite{2020VRDistortions}.
-Thus understanding how people perceive 360\degree~video distortions in virtual environments is central to many VR-enabled video applications.
+Understanding how people perceive 360\degree~video distortions in virtual environments is central to many VR-enabled video applications. \IEEEpubidadjcol